 How much do you want to spend?

 Remember the tent is only the start of your camping expenditure.
-You’ll need to budget for something to sleep on and in; cooking and eating facilities; and lighting as a minimum.
-The list of items to tempt you to part with your cash is almost endless, so it’s worth clarifying what you want to spend before you start.
+You will need to budget for something to sleep on and in; cooking and eating facilities; and lighting as a minimum.
+The list of items to tempt you to part with your cash is almost endless, so it is worth clarifying what you want to spend before you start.

 On the other hand, a cheap tent may not have the quality and facilities you need for an enjoyable holiday – and this could be enough to spoil the whole camping experience.